How To Write a Sales Resume That Gets Great Results

-If you want your sales resume to make the final cut to land you an interview for your dream sales job–whether that is an inside or outside sales or as a hunter or farmer sales representative–it is time to let go of outdated rules.
+If you want to write your sales resume to make the final cut and land you an interview for your dream sales job–whether that is an inside or outside sales or as a hunter or farmer sales representative–it is time to let go of outdated rules.

-How can you make over your sales resume in this way?
-Here are 5 easy changes that you can implement today.
+How can you write your sales resume in this way?
+Here are 5 changes that you can implement today.

 #1: When You Write Your Sales Resume Be Clear About Your Focus:

 Do NOT include an objective statement.
 Objective statements are a thing of the past.
 However, the moment an employer picks up your resume, they must understand who you are, what you offer, and how you fit in their organization.
 How do you do this without an objective statement?
 Easy.
-Include a headline and possibly a sub-headline as the very first content on your resume following your name and contact information.
+Focus your resume with a headline and possibly a sub-headline as the very first content on your resume following your name and contact information.
 A few examples: